berni-ai/porfolio-manual/datacleaning-framework.md

 - Document clearly and exclude from any critical analysis that requires certainty.

 5. **Duplicates**
-- Identify and handle all variants—exact, fuzzy, structural—especially across integrated systems.
+- Identify and handle all variations of duplicates — exact, fuzzy (near-duplicates) and structural, especially across integrated systems.

 ---